b-brankovics/grabb/README.md

 	    make install
 4. The executable is found at `src/program/exonerate`.
 Copy/move or
-   symlink '__exonerate__' into somewhere in the path or add the folder to the path (The files in the bin folder)
+   symlink '__exonerate__' into somewhere in the path or add the folder to the path (The files in the src/program folder)

 #### PRINSEQ lite

 1. Download [PRINSEQ lite](http://prinseq.sourceforge.net/) and extract it or use the copy in the 3rd_party_programs
-2. Copy/move or smylink '**prinseq-lite.pl**' into somewhere in the path or add the folder to the path
+2. Copy/move or symlink '**prinseq-lite.pl**' into somewhere in the path or add the folder to the path

 -----------------------
 #### Helper programs